deltachat/deltachat-pages/_posts/2019-10-16-etc-workshop.md

 ## Burner Mail Servers in a Workshop

-Come time for more practice, folling the theory part, Donna handed out seven pieces of paper with login credentials.
-They were forvvirtual private servers (VPS) she had created beforehand.
+Come time for more practice, folling the theory part, Donna handed out seven pieces of paper containing logins.
+They were for virtual private servers (VPS) she had created beforehand.
 Everyone started logging in via SSH (a remote command line), finding out how the SSH command works, struggling with the bad squat Wi-Fi.